She Went to the Field: Women Soldiers of the Civil War by Bonnie Tsui

 If you go looking for answers to this intriguing question, you are completely on your own.
 This author found nothing written about it; but surely transgendered males (female bodies with male brains) existed in the 1860s as well as today.
 These are such taboo subjects even today, that in Civil War times these people would have been shunned as deranged, demonic outcasts.

-Concerning transgendered males, it was the perfect opportunity for them to live as a man, as they felt they were truly meant to.
+Concerning transgendered males, it was the perfect opportunity for them to live as a man.
 This author speculates that transgendered males would have been strongly drawn to military service.
 This became a plot point in book 2 of Yankee Tigress: Tiger Burning Bright, which ended up in court.